doctorfree/Asciiville/games/nethack/README-lisp.txt

 released under a modified BSD license.
 The license text is attached at the end of this file.

-This port enables playing UnNetHack in Emacs.
+This port enables playing NetHack in Emacs.
 To setup, follow these steps:

-1. Build UnNetHack with lisp graphics enabled.
+1. Build NetHack with lisp graphics enabled.
 This is done by adding the `--enable-lisp-graphics' option to the configure script, e.g.:

-     ./configure --prefix=$HOME/unnethack \
+     ./configure --prefix=$HOME/nethack \
                  --with-owner=`id -un` \
 		 --with-group=`id -gn` \
 		 --enable-wizmode=`id -un` \
 		 --enable-lisp-graphics

-   Then build and install UnNetHack as usual.
+   Then build and install NetHack as usual.

 2. Install nethack-el.
 Please refer to nethack-el's manual for details.

 3. In ~/.emacs, add these lines after loading nethack:

-     (setq nethack-program "/PATH/TO/unnethack")
+     (setq nethack-program "/PATH/TO/nethack")
      (setenv "NETHACKOPTIONS" "windowtype=lisp")

 4. Finally, M-x nethack RET to begin playing.